qianjzhang/DMAC/README.md

 # Data Management and Analysis Core
-A shiny app for converting mass spectrometry data is created by Kai and Marina in 2022.
+A shiny app for converting mass spectrometry data is created by Kai, Amanda and Marina in 2022.